JeremyLikness/managing-cloud-data/README.md

 # Managing Data in the Cloud

-This is the demo walkthrough and resource for the presentation, "Managing Data in the Cloud."
+This is the demo walkthrough and resource for the presentation, "[Managing Data in the Cloud](https://jlikme.blob.core.windows.net/presentations/Likness-ManagingCloudData-DotNetSouth.pptx)."

+🔗 Download the PowerPoint presentation [here](https://jlikme.blob.core.windows.net/presentations/Likness-ManagingCloudData-DotNetSouth.pptx).

 ## Pre-requisites